The long version includes the following elements:

 - A carwash attendant who either switched my real bill for a fake or merely handed me back the fake I was—unknowingly—trying to pay with;

-- The police officer on duty at my local precinct who failed to make the most of the fact that there I was, several days after the carwash accident, actually taking the time to satisfy my civic duty and turn over the counterfeit;
+- The police officer on duty at my local precinct who failed to make the most of the fact that there I was, several days after the carwash accident, actually performing my civic duty and trying to turn over the counterfeit;

-- The nice journalist from Gazeta Wyborcza who showed considerable interest in the fake—and overwhelming interest in the aforementioned policeman’s dismissive attitude;
+- The nice journalist from Gazeta Wyborcza who showed considerable interest in the fake cash—and overwhelming interest in the aforementioned officer’s dismissive attitude;

 - The article published by Piotr Machajski in Gazeta Wyborcza on April 11, 2013, entitled Counterfeit hundred?
 “Come back later”;